Leonardo da Vinci (Vinci 1452-Amboise 1519)

 Recto: A study for an equestrian monument.
 Verso: Studies of flowing water, a cross-bow, geometry, etc. c.1485-90

+Recto: a study of a nude figure on a horse, rearing in profile to the left.
+A prostrate foe lies beneath the horse's raised fore-feet.
+Verso: rough drawings of walls; equilateral triangles; a wave; a crossbow; water falling from a pipe; a wheel in a box; a weight diagram.
 In the years around 1490 Leonardo made many studies of horses, in preparation for a projected equestrian monument to Francesco Sforza, the former Duke of Milan.
 In this early study for the monument the rearing horse is supported by a cowering soldier, a complicated pose which Leonardo later abandoned.

 ProvenanceBequeathed to Francesco Melzi; from whose heirs purchased by Pompeo Leoni, c.1582-90; Thomas Howard, 2nd Earl of Arundel, by 1630; Probably acquired by Charles II; Royal Collection by 1690